The evolution of mobile technology and connected digital ecosystems

-Hardware dynamics in smartphones and tablets
+Hardware dynamics in flagship smartphones and pro tablets

-High-refresh rate displays
+Adaptive high-refresh rate displays

 Foldable device architecture